 How to password protect Excel files

-In addition to the Protect Sheet feature, Protect Workbook window gives you two options, Structure and Windows.
-By protecting the Structure of a workbook, you can prevent users from modifying sheet names, position, or visibility.
-This will also lock the ability to add or delete any worksheets.
+In addition to Protect Sheet, the Protect Workbook window offers crucial options—Structure and Windows.
+Protecting the Structure prevents users from modifying sheet names, positions, or visibility, while also restricting the addition or deletion of worksheets.

 Password protecting will lock also "normal hidden sheets".
 The "very hidden sheets" and VBA methods become redundant at this point, because all worksheet related options will be disabled.